by Martin Maenza

 “Yeah, right!” the voice of Mercury said mockingly in the background.

 Doc sighed.
-“OK, fine.”
+“Okay, fine.”
 Gold and Platinum let out a little cheer.

-Leaned back in his chair, Dr. Will Magnus puffed on his pipe.
-He figured the trip was the lesser of two evils.
+Leaning back in his chair, Dr. Will Magnus puffed on his pipe.
+The famous inventor reasoned that the trip was the lesser of two evils.
 If they stuck around here, and the robots continued to “help” him, his lab would be in a lot worse shape than if he left it alone for a week or so.
 Besides, he thought, would a vacation be so bad?

 Water droplets trickled off the large stalactites that hung from the ceiling of the dank, dark cavern.
 The liquid made a slight blip-blop sound as they landed in the pools of water on the floor, one of which actually opened up to a larger shaft and exit to the hidden lair.
 The constant sound of the dripping water didn’t seem to bother the dwelling’s only inhabitant as he sat amongst the shadows, muttering to himself.